DevynJohnson/Get2KnowMe/README.md

 ## Installation

 ### Live Application
-Get2KnowMe is deployed and available for use at: https://get2knowme.onrender.com
+Get2KnowMe is deployed and available for use at: https://get2knowme.co.uk or https://get2know.me

 No installation is required - simply visit the website to start creating your communication passport.